Indoor Air Quality

 - Maintaining building under positive pressure (keeps moisture and nutrients outside the building in their natural environment)

-- Vent moisture producing sources to the outdoors (locker room exhaust, bath exhaust, cooking exhaust)
+- Venting moisture producing sources to the outdoors (locker room exhaust, bath exhaust, cooking exhaust)

 - Assure plumbing fixture integrity